riv19/WebRip999/README.md

-# A batch video conversion script - WebRip19
+# A batch video archiving tool - WebRip19

-Source files: an M3U playlist containing links to videos from any video hosting, supported by `yt-dlp` tool, or file:// URLs with local files.
+Source files: an M3U playlist containing URLs to streams from web resources such as video hostings, file servers; or local files.

 Output file format: AV1 video + Opus audio + AVIF thumbnail in Matroska container.